ypinhsuan/tp/docs/UserGuide.md

 For example:
 1. You receive news that the `Tuesday 10:00-11:00` `CS2103T Tutorial` will be cancelled permanently.
-You decide to remove this lesson from your Tutor's Pet and hence you type in the command `delete-lesson c\1 l\2` and press
+You decide to remove this lesson from your Tutor's Pet.

+1. You type in the command `delete-lesson c\1 l\2` and press
    <kbd>Enter</kbd>.

    ![Delete lesson before](images/ugimages/DeleteLessonBefore.png)